LoicPelissier/assignment-qa-done/README.md

 The assignement can be run on previous versions of Robot and Seleniumlibrary (Selenium2library) but in that case, the library name should be changed in the file ```Keywords.robot```
 Some features used in the assessment will not work as they are new features in seleniumlibrary (hence not existing in selenium2library):
 - ```Set Focus To Element``` does not exist in the Selenium2library version that was used to test on Windows, hence breaking the test cases ```US03_TC03_Accessibility sequence check``` and ```US03_TC04_Accessibility sequence check```

+The ```Tests.robot``` files contains the tests exactly as described in the assignment.
+Another take on testing the same requirements is proposed in ```BetterTests.robot```, splitting the tests in smaller chunks in order to test all requirements even in case of failure.

+### Some Non Functional Testing

+Some performance testing is implemented in the ```Performance/``` folder.
+These test are developed using the Locust python library.
+They focus on the petstore Rest API.
+A shell script ```LaunchLocust.sh``` is provided along with the tests to launch them.